natalieagus/50005/docs/Programming Assignment/pa1/05-testing.md

   parse_ps_line()
 ```

-These are good because they usually take clear input, produce clear output, and do not depend too heavily on operating-system behavior.
+These are GOOD because they usually take clear input, produce clear output, and do not depend too heavily on operating-system behavior.

 ### Example Unit Test